rrcobb/crafting-interpreters/README.md

 - 'match' seems more powerful than switch, since it's value-based and the patterns are helpful / more reliable
 - so, maybe a value-based pattern matching that can do some logic? idk, a bit hard without types
 - but maybe sort of like the regex-based match that python and ruby have?
+- The end of chapter note about GOTO reminded me of the oft-unused but really neat labeled break and continue from JS: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label#using_a_labeled_continue_with_for_loops

+If I were am feeling bolder I would implement that instead of the dumb version of continue that I'm building now.

+## 24: Calls and Functions